dgraph-io/dgraph-experimental/dgraph-import/README.md

               --conn-str dgraph://localhost:9080
 ```

-Loads data from `data.rdf`, drops existing cluster data, generates a snapshot, and streams it to the cluster.
+Loads data from `data.rdf`, drops existing cluster data, runs the bulk loader to generate a snapshot, and streams it to the cluster.

 ### Import from Existing Snapshot